ardalis/ardalis-com-gatsby/src/pages/blog/static-code-analysis-and-quality-metrics.md

 Most of the metrics listed above can be tracked as trend metrics in NDepend.
 Some that I find more interesting to track help identify where problems are beginning, so that these can be nipped in the bud before they get out of hand.

 **Average Lines of Code for Methods** – You can tweak this so there’s a minimum, otherwise things like auto properties will throw it off.
-The built in rule looks at the average for methods with at least three lines of code.
+The built-in rule looks at the average for methods with at least three lines of code.
 You don’t want this to be perpetually growing.

 **Average Lines of Code for Types** – Same as above but for types.
 You want to keep this steady or shrinking.